Paul Alfred Weiss: Life and career

 In 1930 a prospective post at the University of Frankfurt was lost due to the depression and Weiss moved to the United States.
 In 1931, after studying developing cell cultures for some time, Weiss won a Sterling fellowship to work with Ross Granville Harrison at Yale.
 He took US citizenship in 1939, publishing his Principles of Development the same year.
 From 1933 to 1954, after working briefly at Yale, he taught at the University of Chicago.

 In his work on tissue cultures Weiss outlined several features of cell proliferation: he showed how cell-patterns are affected by their substrate and, through grafts, proved that basic neural patterns of coordination were self-differentiating rather than learned, though higher vertebrates can "retrain" reflexes.

 During World War II he worked with the American government on nerve injury.
 In 1947 he was elected to the National Academy of Sciences.
 He was elected to the American Philosophical Society in 1953.
 In 1954 he became one of the first professors at the new Rockefeller University in New York, where he remained for fifteen years.
 He was elected to the American Academy of Arts and Sciences that same year.
 Paul Weiss was awarded the National Medal of Science by President Jimmy Carter in 1979.
 He died at White Plains, New York, on September 8, 1989, at the age of 91.

 In similarity to Ludwig von Bertalanffy he described organisms in a systems biology approach with concepts like hierarchically organized systems or primary activity.
-Thus in some of his works he challenged a reductionist applicability of mechanistic and deterministic physical laws to solely explain the phenomena of life.